ImageMagick/Usage-Markdown/layers/index.md

 [![\[IM Output\]](comp_resize.gif)](comp_resize.gif)

-The "`composite`" command also has a few other advantages in that you can use to control the way the image is drawn onto the background with the "`-compose`" option and its relative position is effected by the "`-gravity`" setting.
+The "`composite`" command also has a few other advantages in that you can use to control the way the image is drawn onto the background with the "`-compose`" option and its relative position is affected by the "`-gravity`" setting.

 You can also "`-tile`" the overlay so that it will just cover the background image, without needing to specify tile limits.
 This is something only available when using "`composite`".